Every employer in every career field needs quality communicators and critical thinkers.

 Our English program is designed for students planning to transfer to a four-year college or university with a major in English or similar study.

 The courses included in this program closely parallel the first two years of an English major at many four-year institutions.
-Check with your advisor and the Student Success Center as soon as possible to ensure specific course transferability.
+Check with your advisor as soon as possible to ensure specific course transferability.

 Successful completion of this program qualifies a student to apply for an Associate of Arts degree in Arts and Sciences – Area of Concentration in English.